CURRENT ROLES

 Business Collaborative for Brain Health, National Advisory Board

-Americans for the Arts, National Board of Directors & Co-Chair CEO Search Committee
+Americans for the Arts, Board Secretary & Prior Co-Chair of CEO Search Committee

 Euro-Mediterranean Economist Association, Intl.
 Advisory Board